Speakers

 Jacques van Rhyn

-International Tax and Transfer Pricing Partner
+IP Advisory, International Tax & Transfer Pricing | Partner

 Session: Transfer pricing update